Where do you see yourself in five years? How to answer:

 With that in mind, it’s easy for panic to set in.
 What if you don’t know where you want to be in five years?
 Relax.
 Your interviewer doesn’t expect you to have a crystal ball.
 It’s all about showing some commitment and ambition.

-So, where do you see yourself in five years time?
+So how do you answer the question 'where do you see yourself in five years time'?
 Here are some pointers.

 What does your interviewer want to know?

 The five years question is common.
 In fact it’s become a bit of a cliché.
 It’s asked so often because it can reveal a lot: about your ambition, your commitment and your understanding of the role.

 Recruitment is a time-consuming, expensive process for employers.
 They want to know that you are going to stick around.
 You have to show that you are a safe bet; that the job can fulfil your career ambitions and that you are working in a sector that interests you.

 Set career goals

 The best way to prepare for the five year question is to spend some time thinking about your professional goals.
 What skills would you like to learn?
 Any industry qualifications that interest you?
 Would you like to manage a team one day?

 Once you know what you are looking for in your future career, you can think about how the position you are interviewing for can help you achieve your goals.
 It gives you a basis for providing an answer that will really impress your interviewer.

 “Well, I’d love to get my X qualification – and the experience I can get in this role will be invaluable to that.”

 “One day I’d like to manage a team.
 Joining a company with so many respected leaders will be a great way to learn.”